-Review Summary: Spellbinding.
+Review Summary: Stand brave life-liver.

-Listening to Joanna Newsom’s latest album Divers
+Listening to Joanna Newsom’s latest album, Divers

 , the only thing more puzzling than trying to wrap your mind around her labyrinthine lyrics is trying to pen your own thoughts about them.
 Allegorical to the utmost degree and saturated with verbal extravagance, a dip in focus and a missed line or two will potentially leave the narrative totally lost on you.
-As a listener, it’s relieving to have Joanna underline the concept behind “Waltz of the 101st Lightborne” herself, but it’s also daunting for another reason.
+As a listener, it’s relieving to have Newsom underline the concept behind “Waltz of the 101st Lightborne” herself, but it’s also daunting for another reason.
 As she puts it, the song is about “colonising time sideways, front and back, travelling in four directions” and it’s “linked to mortality and the idea of getting older”.
 Armed with this insight, lines like “And a new sort of co-ordinate awoke / Making time just another poor tenant” begin to make sense, but I also begin to doubt my ability to comprehend her.

-As I listen to this album over and over again, I wonder just how much of Joanna’s poetic brilliance is sweeping over my head.
+As I listen to this album over and over again, I wonder just how much of Newsom’s poetic brilliance is sweeping over my head.
 My attempts to understand her roundabout way of conveying what is a very straightforward sentiment feel futile without clarification from a third-party, but still I try.
-At the heart, Divers
+At heart, Divers

 The subject matter of Divers